 The Icelandic horse has five gaits, among them the magical tölt.
-The tölt is the speciality of the Icelandic horse.
+The tölt is the specialty of the Icelandic horse.
 It is a remarkably smooth gait in which the horse moves its feet in the same order as in walk, though more quickly.
 It is a supremely comfortable gait for the rider, and one that is available at a variety of speeds.

 Most Icelandic horses today are between 13 and 14 hands high.
-They are extremely strong and are expected to carry an adult, no matter how tall or heavy.
-The breed has charm, strength and courage.
+Though they might be small in stature, they are extremely strong and robust, and bred to carry adults over long distances and rugged terrain.
+The breed has charm, strength, and courage.
 They are intelligent and love learning and being trained.
 The Icelandic horse can be found in over 40 different colours, with hundreds of variations.

 You can use an Icelandic horse for almost anything – hacks, endurance, riding club activities, dressage and even driving.
 But the greatest asset of the Icelandic horse is its special gaits, the tölt and the flying pace, and in Europe, the USA and Canada, Icelandic horses compete in special gait competitions of all levels.
 However, the tölt is also just the perfect gait to enjoy during a leisurely ride through New Zealand’s beautiful landscapes!